top of page

 House of Dance and Feathers

 Located in the Lower Ninth Ward, the House of Dance and Feathers, started by life-long resident Ronald Lewis, could be described as a living history museum.
 The collection celebrates the significance of Mardi Gras Indians, Social Aid and Pleasure Clubs, and Skull and Bone Gangs.
-But, more than just displays, Lewis intertwines personal stories with each item represented.
+However, more than just displays, Lewis intertwines personal stories with each item represented.

 Be sure to check out his book, The House of Dance and Feathers: A Museum by Ronald Lewis, which discusses the cultures and communities of New Orleans.

 Call 504-957-2678 to schedule a visit.
-It is free, but donations are appreciated
+It is free, but donations are appreciated.

 JAMNOLA

-JAMNOLA; photo, personal collection
+JAMNOLA photo personal collection

 Described as an experiential pop-up, JAMNOLA celebrates Crescent City's vibrant art, music, food and cultural scenes through colorful interactive exhibits crafted by 20 local lead artists.